Using Regex in Unqork

 You can find the full ASCII code index here: https://www.ascii-code.com/.

-The a-zA-Z0-9 in that bracket states that any letter (uppercase or lowercase) and any number is valid.
-But what about the ._%-?
-The period here indicates a set of specific allowed characters rather than a range.
-Your end-user is also allowed to type an underscore (_), a percentage sign (%), or a hyphen (-) in the first part of their email.
+The a-zA-Z0-9 syntax in the bracket states that any letter (uppercase or lowercase) and number is valid.
+The period in the ._%- portion of the syntax indicates a set of specific supported characters instead of a range.
+End-users End-users, also known as Express Users, are the individuals accessing an application through Express View.
+In most cases, end-users are the customers using the product. are permitted to use underscores (_), a percentage sign (%), or a hyphen (-) in the first part of their email address.

-The last piece to note here is the plus sign (+) that follows the first set of square brackets.
-This means the preceding section can have as many characters that match the criteria as possible but that it must have at least one character.
+The plus sign (+) that follows the first set of square brackets ensures the preceding section can have as many characters needed to match the criteria, but it must contain at least one character.

 • Can include underscores, percentage signs, and hyphens.